andrewmoise/grits/README.md

 mkdir volumes/sites/{your server name}
 ```

-(Note: That's modifying the content within the Grits volumes, which in the default config are FUSE-mounted in `volumes/`.
-You need to make the volumes read-writable for this to work... it is somewhat sensible to set the HTTP endpoints to read-only, and still have the volumes read-writable.
-But, the main fun of the project at this point is remotely editing files content, so that way would be only if you want to put static content into `volumes/` from the backend and not be able to edit it from the frontend.)
+(That command, run from the actual backend Linux shell, will make //sites/{your server name}/ in the frontend Gimbal shell's world.
+Normally, we want to do all this stuff from the frontend so we don't have to touch `ssh` once it's set up, but this is needed bootstrapping so we can access the frontend in the first place.)

-Anyway, once that `sites/` directory is created, the server will be willing to grab a certificate and start serving content for that host.
+Once that `sites/` directory is created, the server will be willing to grab a certificate and start serving content for your host.
 There's no "site content" yet, but you can access the API endpoints directly.
 In a browser, open:

 https://{your server}/grits/v1/content/client/lib/gimbal/

-... and it'll show you a little administration interface with a Unix-like shell.
+... and it'll show you that frontend Gimbal interface.

 Run:

 ```
 test()